ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7/index.md

   order.
 - `values`: O(n) _where n is the number of keys_

-  `values` should return all the keys stored in the table in a list, in any order.
+  `values` should return all the values stored in the table in a list, in any order.
 - `defaultValue`: O(1)
 - `containsKey`: O(loadFactor)